NVlabs/instant-ngp/README.md

 ## Thanks

-Many thanks to [Jonathan Tremblay](https://research.nvidia.com/person/jonathan-tremblay) and [Andrew Tao](https://developer.nvidia.com/blog/author/atao/) for testing early versions of this codebase and to Arman Toornias and Saurabh Jain for the factory robot dataset.
+Many thanks to [Jonathan Tremblay](https://research.nvidia.com/person/jonathan-tremblay) and [Andrew Tao](https://developer.nvidia.com/blog/author/atao/) for testing early versions of this codebase and to Arman Toorians and Saurabh Jain for the factory robot dataset.
+We also thank [Andrew Webb](https://github.com/grey-area) for noticing that one of the prime numbers in the spatial hash was not actually prime; this has been fixed since.

 This project makes use of a number of awesome open source libraries, including:
 * [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn) for fast CUDA MLP networks